nexy7574/cli-utils/README.md

 </details>

 > Note: In order to install scripts properly, pip(x) requires that you have python 3.9 or newer.

+## Running
+Once you've installed via `pipx`, you'll want to ensure that the scripts are on your PATH.
+By default, `pipx` installs the scripts into `~/.local/bin`, so you'll want to add that to your PATH.
+Pipx has a useful command for this: `pipx ensurepath`.
+It may take a few seconds, but it will ensure that all shells have the correct PATH.

+### Elevated privileges
+By default, scripts are added to ~/.local/bin, meaning if you want to run them with elevated privileges, you'll need to either add `/home/<user>/.local/bin` to `/root/.profile`, or specify the full path (like `sudo ~/.local/bin/vrm`).

+Scripts now attempt to automatically elevate their privileges if they need it - note that this may require a password prompt, which *may* break the output.

 ## What each tool is